StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 The port forwarding and masquerading part, see [here](https://help.mikrotik.com/docs/display/ROS/NAT) for the basics.
 Let's go over them one by one.

 ```
-add action=masquerade chain=srcnat comment="Masquerade internet traffic" out-interface=vlan1.34
+add action=masquerade chain=srcnat comment="Masquerade internet traffic"
 add action=masquerade chain=srcnat comment="Masquerade TV connection" out-interface=vlan1.4
 ```

 All packages must be [masqueraded](https://en.wikipedia.org/wiki/Network_address_translation), else it won't work at all.
 This line may be squeezed into one, but kept separated for clarity.
+Please note, if you want to internally connect with your public IP (also called NAT loopback or [hairpin NAT](https://help.mikrotik.com/docs/display/ROS/NAT#NAT-HairpinNAT), you should **not** configure an `out-interface` (e.g. `out-interface=vlan1.34`).
+The same counts for the NAT port forwarding.
+You can configure an `out-interface`, but doing so blocks the NAT loopback, because your internal traffic is not on `vlan1.34`, only the outside world is.
+For TV I kept it, since it doesn't do any harm and it is (slightly) more safe.

 ```
 add action=dst-nat chain=dstnat comment="All dst-nat on VLAN4 to TV box to ensure clean streaming since there is no RTSP protocol on Mikrotik" dst-address=!224.0.0.0/8 in-interface=vlan1.4 to-addresses=192.168.88.8